Skip to contents

 Details

-Population dynamics follow $$dX=\mu\,dt+\sigma\,dW,$$ where \(X(t)=\log N(t)\), \(\mu\) is the growth rate, \(\sigma^2\) the environmental variance, and \(W\) a Wiener process.
-Extinction risk is $$G=\Pr[T\le t^{\ast}\mid N(0)=n_0,n_e,\mu,\sigma],$$ the probability the population falls below \(n_e\) within \(t^{\ast}\).
-Irregular intervals are allowed.
+Population dynamics follow $$dX=\mu\,dt+\sigma\,dW,$$ where \(X(t)=\log N(t)\) and \(W\) is a Wiener process.
+Extinction risk is $$G=\Pr[T\le t^{\ast}\mid N(0)=n_0,n_e,\mu,\sigma],$$ the probability that population size falls below \(n_e\) within \(t^{\ast}\).
+Irregular observation intervals are allowed.

 References